 Cavill’s become something of a champion for the 40k community in recent months, defending his Warhammer hobby on the BBC’s The Graham Norton Show and dropping 40k-related hints online – including this Instagram post from the set of The Witcher, in which Cavill likens himself to Neoth – another name for The Emperor.

 The announcement’s brief summary of Nihilus’ storyline sheds some light on Cavill’s role as the Emperor, too.
-In the plot of Nihilus, the announcement explains, the Emperor is stirring from his 10,000-year coma, and sends psychic messages to three warriors of the Imperium – a member of the Adeptus Custodes; a Space Marine Librarian; and a Tech-Priest of the Adeptus Mechanicus – ordering them on a quest into the benighted ‘Imperium Nihilus’ region, in search of a relic that’ll allow the Emperor to return.
+In the plot of Nihilus, the announcement explains, the Emperor is stirring from his 10,000-year coma, and sends psychic messages to three warriors of the Imperium of Man – a member of the Adeptus Custodes; a Space Marine Librarian; and a Tech-Priest of the Adeptus Mechanicus – ordering them on a quest into the benighted ‘Imperium Nihilus’ region, in search of a relic that’ll allow the Emperor to return.

 You’ll travel between all those planets aboard your personal spaceship, the Henrius Cavillium, which also acts as an in-game hub area (similar to those in Elden Ring and the Souls games) – crewed by an elite unit of Imperial Navy troopers called the ‘Cavilliers’.

 “In a very real sense, I feel I’ve always been playing the part of the Emperor,” says Cavill in the announcement.
 “And, of course, theoretically, I could really be him!”

 Cavill’s hint that he could, in fact, be the Emperor of Mankind in real life would be consistent with Warhammer 40k lore, which states the Emperor is an effectively immortal being who’s been present (under many names and guises) throughout the rise of human civilisation.

 “I don’t have psychic powers, though”, he admits; “that would be ridiculous.”